Kashifn1654/about-me/Readme.md

 ### Student at The High School of Telecommunications Arts and Technology

 **Grade** : *11*
+-
 **email**: kashifn1654@hstat.org
+-

 Bio:

+-  On track team for 3 years
+-  Interned at Pathfinders
+-

 School Schedule:
+-

 PD 1:Algebra 2